-- Better than Hilton Cross, and Vernon Park for Strategic Planning; and equal to the i54 sites. - 4.58 The evidence base is clear that Bericote's sites are as good- and even better- scoring than most of the allocated sites. - 4.59 This raises a clear soundness concern.
+- WMI, which surrounds Bericote's site, scores much higher on market activity, (WMI = 5, Bericote = 2) which is surprising given that both are being pursued by nationally recognised logistics developers and are in exactly the same location. - 5.10 The evidence base is clear that Bericote's sites score as well as, and better, than Site E30 which is proposed for allocation.
+It is also unclear why the scoring of other sites seems to have been elevated to a degree which is plainly unrealistic- particularly where there are known delivery issues. - 5.11 This raises a clear soundness concern.
 The allocation of less sustainable and less market attractive sites is not "an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence".
 The Justified soundness test (NPPF 35 b)) is therefore failed.

-5. Technical Considerations
+6. Technical Considerations

-- 5.1 Bericote consider that there are no technical impediments to the allocation of their site.
+- 6.1 Bericote consider that there are no technical impediments to the allocation of their site.
 They recognise that there will be a need for detailed consideration of various issues at the Development Management stage, but that is true for all allocations.

-- 5.2 The key issues are considered to be:
+- 6.2 The key issues are considered to be:

 - Ecology

 - Landscape and Visual

 - Noise

 - Highways

-- 5.3 These are considered in turn below.
+- 6.3 These are considered in turn below.